sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-lqr-plugin</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Content-aware resizing plug-in for the GIMP
+Short desc    : Content-aware resizing plug-in for the GIMP
 URL          : http://liquidrescale.wikidot.com/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package is a plug-in for the GIMP 2.4.
+Descript     : This package is a plug-in for the GIMP 2.4.
 It implements the algorithm
              : described in the paper "Seam Carving for Content-Aware Image Resizing"
              : by Shai Avidan and Ariel Shamir, which can be found at
              : http://www.faculty.idc.ac.il/arik/imret.pdf